LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 #### Accessing services in controllers

 We can use dependency injection to access services in a controller.
 We do this by creating a constructor of the controller with a required parameter that matches the service.
-In this project's case, we're using Interfaces matched to an implementation when adding a custom service, so the required parameter is the interface itself, not the implementation (because then we can swap out for a different implementation later).
+In this project's case, we're using Interfaces matched to an implementation when adding a custom service, so the required parameter is the interface itself, not the implementation (so we can swap out for a different implementation later).

 **For example:**